emmercm/docker-libtorrent/README.md

 ## `emmercm/libtorrent:<version>-alpine`

 The default image variant, these images are based on [the `alpine` official image](https://hub.docker.com/_/alpine) which is designed to be "small, simple, and secure."
 This variant is recommended for when final image size is a concern.

+Some of these builds use an outdated version of Alpine on purpose:

+- v0.16 and v1.0 are locked to Alpine v3.7 (2017) because support for [`boost-dev`](https://pkgs.alpinelinux.org/packages?name=boost-dev&branch=edge) v1.66+ wasn't added until [`libtorrent` v1.1.6](https://github.com/arvidn/libtorrent/releases/tag/libtorrent-1_1_6).
+- v1.1 and v1.2 are locked to Alpine v3.11 (2020) because support for [`boost-python2` was removed in Alpine v3.12](https://git.alpinelinux.org/aports/commit/main/boost/APKBUILD?id=c7eee7c57fbcbe012646766604d9bcd89368d6e4).

 # License